 Stubai Glacier – Tyrol

 The Stubai glacier is not far from the Tyrolean capital of Innsbruck and it is another of Austria’s summer ski areas which provides a relatively extensive skiing challenge over much of the year.
-The winter/spring/early summer season finishes near the end of June and the late summer/autumn skiing starts up again in mid-September.
+The winter/spring/early summer season finishes near the end of June and the late summer/autumn skiing starts up again in late September or early October.

 Kitzsteinhorn Glacier – Salzburg